 "I hope you have asked Herr Friedemann if he will come to our little gathering, my dear?
-If you agree, I think we should arrange for it to take place a week today.
+If you agree, I think we should arrange for it to take place in a week's time.
 I hope this weather will last and that we shall be able to use the garden as well."

-"As you think best," replied Frau von Rinnlingen, gazing past him.
+"As you please," replied Frau von Rinnlingen, gazing past him.